 The Group's probability of default includes forward looking approach.
-When calculating expected credit losses, the clients' PDs are adjusted based on the GDP forecasts presented by the Ministry of Finance of the Republic of Lithuania and of the Bank of Lithuania.
+When calculating expected credit losses, the clients' PDs are adjusted based on the GDP and unemployment rate forecasts presented by the Ministry of Finance of the Republic of Lithuania and of the Bank of Lithuania.
+Probabilities of default of Latvian customers are adjusted based on the GDP and unemployment rate forecasts presented by the Ministry of Finance of the Republic of Latvia and of the Bank of Latvia.
+The Group uses three scenarios in its analysis: main scenario, positive and negative scenario assuming that the probability of the main scenario is 60%, of positive and negative - 20% each.